jstep1/NYT-React-Search/README.md

-# NYT-React-Search
-New York Times article scrubber using React
+# New York Times Scrubber